Isla Aguada Campeche: Top Things to Do and Explore

 Remember not to take them with you because this area is their habitat, and we must respect it so our ecosystems don’t die.

-The pier at Isla Aguada Campeche
+5. Admire the pier at Isla Aguada Campeche

 The history of this pier is quite interesting.
-It’s not only about the dock but also about Isla Aguada, which many years ago experienced a gruesome tragedy where many people died.
+It’s not only about the dock but also about Isla Aguada, which experienced a gruesome tragedy many years ago where many people died.

 During this situation, the captain was mistakenly looking at the lights of Isla Aguada since it was nighttime.